canguruhh/MetaverseTutorials/tutorials/2-Avatars-and-MSTs/README.md

-# Tutorial 2 - Avatars and Smart Token
+# Tutorial 2 - Avatars and Metaverse Smart Tokens (MST)

 In this tutorial you will learn how to